sxflynn/sideprojectstarter/README.md

 ### 4. Access the Vue Project

 Once the containers are up and running, your Vue.js project should be accessible at [http://localhost:5173](http://localhost:5173) in your web browser.
+You can also view the website on another device on your network, such as a phone, by going to the local IP of your computer.
+For example `http://192.168.100.4:5178`.

 Now, you have successfully set up your full stack side project with Spring Boot, PostgreSQL, and Vue.js using Docker containers.
 You can start developing your application by editing the code in the project directory.